polyfy/polylith/readme.md

 Output:<br>
 <img src="images/info-06.png" width="30%" alt="Test dev">

-And yes, the tests for the `development` environments are now marked to be executed, but only for the `development` environment.
-If we want to test both the `command-line` and the `development` environment, we can list them in the `env` parameter by separating them with colons:
+And yes, now the tests for the `development` environment are also included.
+When we give an environment using `env` (`:dev` is a shortcut for `env:dev`) only that environment will be included.
+One way to test both the `development` environment and the `command-line` environment is to colon separate them after `env`:
 ```
 poly info env:cl:dev
 ```
 <img src="images/info-07.png" width="30%" alt="Test command-line and dev">

+Now both the `development` and the `command-line` environment is marked for test execution.
-Here we used the environment `aliases` that are defined in `:env->alias` in `deps.edn` but we could also have passed in the environment names or a mix of the two, e.g. `poly info env:command-line:dev`.
+Here we used the environment aliases `cl` and `dev` but we could also have passed in the environment names or a mix of the two, e.g. `poly info env:command-line:dev`.

 ## Environment tests

+Before we execute any tests, let's add an environment test for the `command-line` environment.
+Start by

 ### Colors